 Neuroimaging Laboratory

-The Neuroimaging Laboratory at the NIA-Layton Oregon Aging and Alzheimer's Disease Center (OADC) was established in 1989, and has maintained a research focus centered on detecting early brain changes associated with cognitive decline and dementia.
+The Neuroimaging Laboratory at the Layton Oregon Aging and Alzheimer's Disease Research Center (OADC) was established in 1989.
+Since then it has maintained a research focus centered on detecting early brain changes associated with cognitive decline and dementia.
 The lab manages the neuroimaging component of all studies at the Center.

 In addition to acquisition and archival services, the lab serves as an imaging analysis resource specializing in volumetric analysis, white matter integrity and blood flow quantification.
 Additional assistance including statistical analysis and preparation of materials for presentation and publication is available.